History

 8. Clement Avenue: Cycletrack along Clement Avenue completed October, 2024.
 There is also new Class I (multi-use) path under construction along the available shoreline.
 Read about BWA’s advocacy efforts here.
 More information from the City of Alameda.

 9. Clement-Tilden: Council approved this section unanimously in March of 2023 as part of the Clement-Tilden project.
-Currently under construction, with original ETA to open 2024, but held up because of soil issues.
+Currently it’s held up because of soil issues.
+Should begin construction in 2025.
 Details on this page.

 10. Miller-Sweeney (Fruitvale) Bridge: ACTC will stripe bike lanes on the bridge, but the specific date is not certain.
 The railroad bridge is too hazardous to use.